justCleo/BankManagementSystem/README.md

 # BankManagementSystem
-This is a bank management system comprised of various options with an linked file to store recorded data.
+This bank management system comprises various options with a linked file to store recorded data.